Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

-When the DM-nucleus scattering is isotropic and its differential cross-section is independent of $q$, the total cross-section between the DM and a macroscopic object is given by $\sigma_\mathrm{tot} = A^2 \left[N_A+\left(N_A^2-N_A\right) |F(q)|^2\right] \sigma_{\chi N}$.
-However, it can only apply to weak interactions.
-When the interaction between the DM and a nucleon is strong, the DM wave is scattered away, and its amplitude attenuates as it passes through the target.
-As a result, the outgoing wave is not a superposition of spherical waves with the same amplitudes, and \geqn{scattering_wave_function} no longer works.
-In the strong interaction limit, the total cross-section saturates to the geometrical size $S$ of the target\,\cite{Fukuda:2018omk, Fukuda:2021drn}.
-In conclusion, the total cross-section is obtained as
+The \geqn{dsigmaA2} above is applicable to most scenarios where DM and nucleons interact weakly.
+When the interaction between the DM and a nucleon is strong, most DM wave is scattered away at the surface of the object, and \geqn{scattering_wave_function} no longer works.
+Therefore, in the strong interaction limit, the total cross-section saturates to the geometrical size $S$ of the target\,\cite{Fukuda:2018omk, Fukuda:2021drn}.
+We note that the DM parameter space focused in this letter fall within the domain of weak interactions.